pal1000/mesa-dist-win/buildscript/readme.md

 Use Python 2.7.
 Mesa3D Scons build system was written using Python 2 syntax.
 Trying to use Python 3 leads to Python crash at this moment.
 Use the installer.
 Make sure pip is installed.
 Sometimes it isn't.
 If it isn't get it from [here](https://pip.pypa.io/en/stable/installing/).
 If you don't want to add Python to PATH you can either install it in `.\python` or if you have Python launcher component of Python 3.x installed for whatever reason you can install it anywhere you want.
 If using Python launcher pick a Python 2.7 installation.
 Python 3.x can only build LLVM for now.
 It can't build Mes3D on Windows yet, but developers are working upstream on a Meson build for Mesa3D which is a Python 3.x native.
 For those who want to attempt a Mesa3D build with Meson there is the command line switch `/enablemeson`, but obviously it doesn't work yet due to lack of upstream support.
 - [pywin32 for Python 2.7](https://github.com/mhammond/pywin32/releases);

 It must match in architecture with Python.
-There is a bug in the installer.
-For true successful installation you have to open Command Prompt as admin, browse to the folder holding pywin32 installer using CD command and run it from there.
 - Update setuptools for python via `python -m pip install -U setuptools` when Python is in PATH or currrent folder.
 You can successfully install Scons via Pypi without having to install wheel when setuptools is up-to-date if you are still on Python 2.7.14.
 For some reason with Python 2.7.15 wheel is mandatory.
 Install it with `python -m pip install -U wheel`.
 The build script updates setuptools and installs wheel automatically.
 - [Scons for python 2.7](https://sourceforge.net/projects/scons/files/scons/);

-Stay on Scons 3.0.1 until further notice.Scons 3.0.3 fails to build Mesa3D.
 - mako module for Python 2.7 and MarkupSafe dependency.
 Install with `python -m pip install mako`.
 This script installs mako automatically.
 It also attempts to update all Python modules.
 - Get this script.